naruyaizumi/liora/README.md

 We take security seriously.
 If you find any vulnerabilities, please report them responsibly by reading our full policy in [SECURITY.md](SECURITY.md).

+## 📌 Changelog

+This project follows [Semantic Versioning](https://semver.org/) to manage releases.
+All new features, improvements, bug fixes, and deprecated changes are documented in detail.

+You can track the full history of updates in [CHANGELOG.md](CHANGELOG.md).

 # ✨ Liora – WhatsApp MD Script

 🔐 **Secure.
 Modular.
 API-Powered.**